DiggnDeeper/wp-dapp/readme.txt

 * Post meta box for Hive publishing options

 == Upgrade Notice ==

+= 0.7.0 =
+Major security enhancement: This update adds full Hive Keychain integration, eliminating the need to store private keys in WordPress.
+For the best security, please install the Hive Keychain browser extension after upgrading.

 = 0.5.0 =
 This update removes the complex GitHub updater component and replaces it with a simpler notification system, improving stability across different hosting environments.